Brudalaxe/Travel-Assistant-Webapp/README.md

 2. **User Registration/Login:**
    - Click "Register" to create a new account
-   - Use a valid email format (e.g., test@example.com)
+   - Enter email
-   - Password must be at least 6 characters
+   - Enter password

 3. **Adding Reviews:**
    - Search for a city
    - Click "Add Review"